Best Bait For NY Steelhead: Baits The Guides Use

 Some of the most effective flies for nymphing, float fishing, or bottom bouncing are:

-GUIDE TIP: So why did I list flies as one of the best bait for NY steelhead.
-The truth is that most anglers will use eggs and in my experience when everyone around me is using eggs many steelhead will turn off of eggs.
+GUIDE TIP: So why did I list flies as one of the best baits?
+The truth is that most anglers will use eggs, and in my experience, when everyone around me is using eggs, many steelheads will turn off eggs.

-They see egg sac after eggs sac go by them for hours.
-There is no urgency for them to feed, and since
+They see egg sac after egg sac go by them for hours so there is no urgency for them to feed, and since the nymph is different, they will often grab it.

 Spawn, Spawn Sacs, Roe Bags

-Also known as roe, roe bags, egg sacks, whatever you call it, spawn consists of several eggs tied in a special mesh or netting to make a bag or sack of eggs.
+Eggs, are also known as roe, roe bags, egg sacks, spawn, or spawn bags.
+Spawn bags consist of several eggs tied in a special mesh or netting to make a bag or sack of eggs.
 Egg sacs are undoubtedly, an excellent bait for catching steelhead in New York rivers.

 Anglers who swear by spawn as their choice of steelhead bait argue that it is so effective because of its natural scent and vibrant colors.